Glossary

 Extract - concentrated preparation made buy macerating or percolating with solvent.

-Febrifuge - remedy for fever.
+Febrifuge - Remedy for fever; reduces fever.

 Filament - threadlike part of stamen that bears the anther.